clementcome/toolkit/docs_preparation/examples.rst

 To be finished.

-The `plot_confusion` function from the `toolkit.visualization` module can be used to plot a confusion matrix like this
+The `plot_confusion` function from the `cc_tk.plot.classification` module can be used to plot a confusion matrix like this

 .. plot::